Petrosz007/msc-thesis/chapters/graph_reduction.typ

 In @simple-reduction we can see, that we select $[0, 20]$ and $[-2, 2]$ for intersection.
 The detailed process for intersection:

 1. We identify the edge connecting them. _(red)_
-2. We identify the edges and vertices they are connected to _(gray dashed)_
+2. We identify the edges and nodes they are connected to _(gray dashed)_
 3. We remove the edges connecting them to other edges _(gray dashed)_ and remove the edge connecting them _(red)_.
-4. We intresect the vertices, and replace the two original vertices with the new intersected vertex. _(blue)_
+4. We intresect the nodes, and replace the two original nodes with the new intersected node. _(blue)_
-5. We look at the vertices they were originally connected to _(gray dashed)_ and see if the new intersected vertex intersects them.
+5. We look at the nodes they were originally connected to _(gray dashed)_ and see if the new intersected node intersects them.
 If yes, we restore those edges.

-In step 5 it is enough to look at the edges which were originally connected to the vertices instead of the whole graph.
+In step 5 it is enough to look at the edges which were originally connected to the nodes instead of the whole graph.
 This is, because with intersections our intervals can only get smaller, so we'd never add new edges to the graph that weren't there before.

 === Strategies for optimising Graph Reduction

 This Graph Reduction is an NP-complete problem @thebook[p.
 116].
 Because of this, we can only create algorithms that approximate the most optimally reduced graph.

 As you can see, every step of our Graph Reduction basically creates a new graph.
-We remove and replace vertices, we remove edges.
+We remove and replace nodes, we remove edges.
 This poses a problem, because the order of reduction matters.
-Consider the following example: #todo[O-O-O-O ahol ha O-O O-O bol 2 lesz, de O O-O O bol 3 lesz]
+Consider the following example:

-#align(center, figure(image("../graphs/circo/lossy.dot.png", width: 55%), caption: [hmm]))

-Here, if we'd reduce $[0, 100]$ with $[0, 10]$ we'd get $[0, 10]$, which doesn't intersect will any of the other vertices.
-If #todo[finish]
+#align(center)[
+  #figure([
+    #image("../graphs/circo/lossy_o.dot.png")
+    #image("../graphs/circo/lossy_oa1.dot.png")
+    #image("../graphs/circo/lossy_oa2.dot.png")
+  ], caption: [Optimal join]) <optimal_join>
+]

+#align(center)[
+  #figure([
+    #image("../graphs/circo/lossy_o.dot.png")
+    #image("../graphs/circo/lossy_ob1.dot.png")
+    #image("../graphs/circo/lossy_ob2.dot.png", width: 70%)
+  ], caption: [Not optimal join]) <not_optimal_join>
+]

 If this problem would be one dimentional, as in, we only had simple intervals, we could use the $O(n log n)$ solution proposed in @stackexchangeMinimumPointCover.
 But, that algorithm assumes that the intervals can be sorted in increasing order by their hi endpoints.
 Because we are dealing with NTuples and we could have $n$ intervals for each interval, we can't use this algorithm, because we can't define a partial ordering on it that'd work in this case.